In this tutorial, you will learn what might cause connectivity issues on your Android and how to fix them.

 Since there are many different Android OS versions, this setting might appear in a different location.
 But most often, you will find it if you go to your phone's Settings and check Battery settings.
-If a Battery saver or any similar function is on, try disabling it.
+If Battery saver or any similar function is on, try disabling it.

 Disable potentially interfering apps.

 Some apps might have taken over network control on your device.
 This can sometimes interfere with Surfshark (or any other VPN) connection.

 That applies to anti-virus software, other VPNs, firewalls, and file-sharing apps.
 If you have any of those, try disabling them.
 Then reboot your device and see if the connection gets any better.

 Switch to a different network.

 Connectivity issues might be network-specific.
 This often happens if the Internet provider applies some kind of restrictions on its network.
-To see if that is the case, try to check if connectivity issues remain while connected to a different network.
+To see if this is the case, try to check if connectivity issues remain while connected to a different network.

 You can easily do that on your Android by switching from Wi-Fi to a mobile data network or vice versa.